SkylineCommunications/dataminer-docs/connector-help/connector_help/AppearTV_Encoder_-_Transcoder.md

 ### Manager

-Contains read/write parameters that can be used by an automation script or manager driver, to get/set the complete configuration of the transcoder in one action.
+Contains read/write parameters that can be used by an automation script or manager connector, to get/set the complete configuration of the transcoder in one action.

 The "**Buffer Transcoder XML**" write parameter expects XML data in the same format as the corresponding read parameter.

-### Webinterface
+### Web Interface

 Displays the web interface of the device.
 Note that the client machine has to be able to access the device, as otherwise it will not be possible to open the web interface.